FACE MASKS ARE REQUIRED IN OUR FACILITY AT ALL TIMES

 Please keep yourself and your family safe.

-This is a rapidly evolving story.
+This is an evolving story.

 WHAT WE ARE DOING AT PRIMECARE.